 With average temperatures of 18 degrees throughout the winter months, Alicante is a wonderful place to escape to during the winter months for a bit of sun.

 On Jersey’s rugged Atlantic coast, St Ouen’s beach is a windswept natural playground for surfers and adrenaline seekers that stretches for miles.
 It’s home to one of the oldest surfing clubs in Europe and provides a stunning backdrop for beach walks all year round.
 There are strong currents, so swimmers need to take care, but it’s patrolled by RNLI lifeguards during the season, with flagged zones.
 Look out for leftover defences from the island’s WWII occupation, as well.

 Inchydoney Island’s Blue Flag beach, south-west of Cork, is renowned as one of Ireland’s most family-friendly and beautiful beaches, with vast expanses of sand, dunes and good surfing conditions.
 Activities on offer include whale-watching and kayaking, and the nearest town is Clonakilty.
 There’s also a four-star hotel overlooking the beach, the Inchydoney Island Lodge & Spa, making for a great weekend getaway – as long as the sun shines!

+For those into an action packed beach, the plage de l'almanarre in Hyères is for you.
 This beach stretches nearly 5km along a sandy spit that runs from Hyères to the town of Giens.
 When the Mistral blows, many windsurfers and kitesurfers descend on the beach for a dose of watersports action.
 The eastern side of the spit, though, is sheltered by the Porquerolles and Port-Cros islands, with shallow, safe waters.
 Nearby, former salt marshes now harbour a variety of bird species, including flamingos.